Kevin4577/odoo-addons/trading_invoice/README.rst

 ================

 The new module provide methods for Invoice report modules with the data.
-Those methods be reused by several modules,in order to improve the maintainability of project modules.
+Those methods be reused by several modules,in order to improve the, maintainability of project modules.

 Bug Tracker
 ===========